Pamela S. Brier, MPH

 Samuel Kopel, MD

 Samuel Kopel, MD graduated from Brooklyn College and received his MD from the University of Bologna, Italy.
 He completed an internship, residencies, and a fellowship in Clinical Hematology at the Jewish Hospital and Medical Center.
 He also completed fellowships in Research Hematology and Oncology at Mount Sinai Hospital in New York.
 Dr. Kopel became the Associate Director of the Division of Hematology/Oncology at Maimonides in 1978.
 In 1995 Dr. Kopel assumed the position of Medical Director at Maimonides.
 He is board certified in Hematology and Medical Oncology.

-Executive Vice President, Clinical Integration & Affiliations; Vice Chair, Medicine
+Executive Vice President, Clinical Affairs & Affiliations; Chair, Department of Population Health

 David Cohen, MD received his undergraduate and medical degrees at the University of Pennsylvania.
 He also received a Masters in Epidemiology and Health from McGill University where he was a Robert Wood Johnson Foundation Clinical Scholar.
 Prior to joining the staff at Maimonides, Dr. Cohen served as Vice President for Medical Operations at the New York City Health and Hospitals Corporation and as Medical Director at Bellevue Hospital Center.
 He has held academic appointments at Case Western Reserve University, New York University, and The Mount Sinai School of Medicine.